JunkangYang/JunkangYang.github.io/index.md

 ## About Me

 Hello!
 I’m Junkang, currently a master student at *Intelligent Speech and Audio Research Lab, School of Communications and Information Engineering, Chongqing University of Posts and Telecommunications*.
-I'm supervised by Prof. Hongqing Liu and my research focuses on speech & audio signal processing.
+I'm supervised by *Prof. Hongqing Liu* and my research focuses on *speech & audio signal processing*.
 I’m passionate about solving challenging problems and advancing knowledge in this field.

 Feel free to explore my website to learn more about my research and reach out if you'd like to connect!